stevenjburrows/react-intl-snippets/README.md

-# react-intl-snippits README
+# react-intl-snippets README

-This is the README for your extension "react-intl-snippits".
+This is the README for your extension "react-intl-snippets".
 After writing up a brief description, we recommend including the following sections.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:
+For example, if there is an image subfolder under your extension project workspace:

 \!\[feature X\]\(images/feature-x.png\)